-DDT was detected at all quarterly stations and routinely exceeded the ERL.
-However, no station exceeded the ERM and there was no evident spatial pattern relative to the outfall.
+DDT was detected at all stations and routinely exceeded the ERL.
+Station 20, located upcoast and offshore of the outfall diffuser exceeded the ERM.
+However, there was no evident spatial pattern relative to the outfall.
 This is consistent with past results, which have shown that this legacy contaminant is distributed throughout the Southern California Bight.
 Nearly 63% of Bight mid-shelf sediments (30-120 m) have tDDT concentrations above the ERL (Schiff et al. 2006).
-In contrast, total PCB (tPCB) concentrations were higher in ZID station sediments suggesting an outfall influence.
-Station 0 in January 2011 exceeded the ERL, but no quarterly non-ZID station exceeded the ERL in any survey.
+In contrast to previous years, total PCB (tPCB) concentrations at within ZID stations were comparable to non-ZID shelf stations with no outfall influence evident.
 Total PAH concentrations were well below the ERL value, but were up to 7 times higher at outfall stations relative to the control stations.
 Overall, these results indicate minor impacts to sediment quality within the ZID and to a lesser degree at a few stations near the ZID, but with low possibility of adverse effects to biota from these compounds.